Pronto-AG/Pronto-MIA-Server/README.md

 2. Change your working directory into the repository
 3. Run `docker-compose -f docker-compose.dev.yml up`
     - This command will create and start a postgres database configured to work with the connection string within the `appsettings.Development.json` configuration file.
-4. After the database is running it needs to be seeded in order to be usable by the application.
+4. As soon as the database is running, it needs to be seeded in order to be usable by the application.
 To do this run `dotnet ef database update`.
 This command will create all tables and contents required by the application within the database.
 5. Adjust the configuration within `appsettings.Development.json` to fit your needs.
 The settings `StaticFiles:ROOT_DIRECTORY` and `Firebase:CREDENTIAL_FILE` need static paths to where you want those places to be on your system.
 Therefore those settings need to be adjusted.
 6. Now you may open the application folder `Pronto-MIA` with the .Net IDE of your choice and adjust/run the application.

 ## Production Setup
-The easiest way to run the application in production mode is to download the prebuild docker container and map the needed configuration and authentication files into it.
-Three assets need to be mapped into the container as is demostrated in the `docker-compose.yml` file contained within the repository.
+The easiest way to run the application in production mode is to download the prebuilt docker container and map the needed configuration and authentication files into it.
+Three assets need to be mapped into the container as demostrated in the `docker-compose.yml` file contained within the repository.
 Those assets are:
 1. The configuration files `appsettings.json` and `appsettings.Production.json` needed by the application.
 2. The `firebase-authentication.json` containing the authentication details needed by firebase to send messages.
 This file has to be mapped to the file specified in the setting `Firebase:CREDENTIAL_FILE`.
 3. A directory where the application can persist files.
 This directory has to be mapped to the directory specified in the setting `StaticFiles:ROOT_DIRECTORY`.